GL-Li/vimwiki/docker_kubernetes.md

 Official tutorial: https://docs.docker.com/engine/swarm/

 **What is docker swarm**:
-    - a container orchestration toll that runs on the Docker platform.
+    - a container orchestration tool that runs on the Docker platform.
     - uses the standard Docker API to communicate with docker Engine.
     - Docker swarm mode is built into docker engine.
 The Classic Swarm is outdated.
     - a swarm consists of multiple Docker hosts running in swarm mode.